It can be hard to deter vandals from targeting your home, but there are measures you can take.

-Vandals, seeking to damage your property or commit a childish prank, could also target your letterbox – this could include various missiles or even burning objects being thrown through.
+Whether damaging your property or committing a childish prank, vandals could target your letterbox by posting various missiles or even burning objects.
 You can help prevent this kind of activity with a tough sprung letterbox, or one with draught excluders that make it harder to insert large objects.

 Support local youth schemes

-According to the Home Office, vandals in the UK are mostly aged 21 and under.
-80% of vandalism is done on the spur of the moment.
+According to the 2018/19 Youth Justice Statistics, 11% of offences committed by youths were related to criminal damage.
 Many offenders cite boredom, revenge or drink and drugs as reasons for their acts.
 Getting youths off the streets by helping to provide better leisure and education facilities in your area could address the root cause of vandalism in your area.

 Talk to your local school